the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 By curating this knowledge in an accessible format, _The Turing Way_ series will support the the Turing Institute's goals of delivering world class research, training the leaders of tomorrow, and leading the public conversation.

 _The Turing Way_ will not replace academic journals or software packages.
-It is a pedagogical opportunity.
-A translation of research outputs into curated tutorials, case studies and checklists.
+It is a pedagogical opportunity, a translation of research outputs into curated tutorials, case studies and checklists.
 The books are Jupyter Books (https://github.com/jupyter/jupyter-book) which build and host web content directly from markdown files or jupyter notebooks in a GitHub repository.
 They are easy to version control, edit and extend.
 The notebooks are interactive via a Binder plugin (https://mybinder.org).